ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/diabetes_mellitus/index.rst

 Assumptions and Limitations
 +++++++++++++++++++++++++++

-1. Lack of remission data in GBD 2017: The assumptions made for this cause model include that there are no remission rates found for overall diabetes mellitus, diabetes mellitus type 1, or diabetes mellitus type 2.
-The limitations of these assumptions impose a lack of remission and accuracy on the applicability of the model.
-According to external sources and GBD 2017, diabetes mellitus and its subcauses should include remission rates but there is no data for remission found in GBD 2017.
+1. We are using remission data from dismod, modelable_entity_id_2005 for overall DM.

+2. Moderate DM is non-fatal only.
+CSMR is only applicable to Severe DM.

-2. Case definition cross-walks on FPG and HbA1c: GBD 2017 assumed that HbA1c >6.5% was equivalent to FPG >126 mg/dL.
+3. Case definition cross-walks on FPG and HbA1c: GBD 2017 assumed that HbA1c >6.5% was equivalent to FPG >126 mg/dL.

 Cause Model Diagram
 -------------------